benjamincrozat/content/posts/publish-config-files-laravel.md

 Categories: laravel
 ---

 Starting from Laravel 11, new projects get to experience a slimmer skeleton.
-Parts of the efforts to make it happen was to remove the configuration files which can be overwhelming for new developers.
+Parts of the efforts to make it happen was to numbers of published configuration files which can be overwhelming for new developers.
+For instance, the cors.php, hashing.php, and view.php files are missing.

-That being said, as your application grows, you might need to tweak some configuration values.
-So to publish your config files in Laravel 11 and up, use:
+That being said, as your application grows, you might need them.
+Therefore, to publish config files in Laravel 11, use:

 ```bash
 php artisan config:publish
 ```

-Laravel will then ask you to choose which config file you want to publish so you don't bloat up your application.
+Laravel will then ask you to choose which configuration file you want to publish.

-That being said, you can also publish them all using:
+And by the way, you can also publish them all at once using:

 ```bash
 php artisan config:publish --all